 The extensions of the Thusong facilities are prioritised to include more offices, an upgrade of existing facilities and services as well as parking.
-Funding to operate these facilities have not been received in the current cycle.
+This project will commence in April 2021.

 Joint District Approach

 The district-based service delivery model will aim to break down the silos between the different spheres of government, in a bid to improve service delivery.
 This is an important innovation in the implementation of service delivery, that will ensure a coherent planning, budgeting and implementation of service delivery projects in all districts by all three spheres of government - national, provincial and local.